iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.14.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.getheal.patient 5 reviews"/>
 </p>

+> Dr Hart was delightful and kind.
+Knowledgeable about me and what I needed to do.
+I'm so happy that I found Dr Hart again.
+Thank you Dr Curving for giving him the message.<br> :date: __2021-03-27 18:16:26__

+> Very good professional and comprehensive Nurse practitioner.... very supportive!<br> :date: __2021-03-25 18:38:12__

+> Very good<br> :date: __2021-03-23 16:05:13__

 > I really love this app.
 The drs are awesome.
 Really helped me with my medicine.
 Awesome!<br> :date: __2021-03-18 02:47:26__

 > This is my first time setting up the Heal App.
 I will in the future let you know if it works for us.
 Thank you<br> :date: __2021-03-14 17:57:41__